aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/oliverbonas.md

 # Oliver Bonas

-Selected work: Yes
+Subtitle: Ecommerce Design for an Independent British Brand Selected work: No
 Role: UX Designer
 Company: Tom&Co
 Tags: Design System, Ecommerce, UX Design
 Date: 2020
 Tools: Sketch, Mural, Abstract, Zeplin
-Status: Content done
-Created: October 27, 2024 10:40 AM
 Summary: In 2020, I joined the Oliver Bonas website redesign as UX/UI Designer.
 The goal?
 Bring the brand’s in-store magic online, while boosting performance and reducing friction in the customer journey.
 Through mobile-first thinking, strategic UX research and collaborative workshops, we launched a fresh, immersive site that led to a **58% increase in mobile traffic** and **+70% revenue** from gift-related products.

 ## Impact